sayanpramanik2012/Minecraft-Paper-Docker/README.md

 - 🔄 **Auto-restart**: Container automatically restarts unless explicitly stopped
 - ⚙️ **Dynamic Properties**: Server properties are automatically generated from environment variables

+## Versioning

+The Docker images follow a specific versioning scheme:
+- Format: `{paper-version}-v{build-number}`
+- Example: `1.20.4-v1`, `1.20.4-v2`, etc.
+- The `latest` tag always points to the most recent build
+- Images are automatically built for both `linux/amd64` and `linux/arm64` platforms

+## Automated Builds

+This project uses GitHub Actions to automatically:
+- Build and push Docker images on every push to main branch
+- Support manual triggers for specific Paper versions
+- Automatically detect and use the latest stable Paper version
+- Increment build numbers for each new build of the same Paper version
+- Push images to Docker Hub with proper versioning

 ## Prerequisites

 - Docker
 - Docker Compose
-- At least 10GB of RAM recommended for the host system
+- At least 1GB of RAM recommended for the host system

 ## Quick Start